class Gtk::Builder

 .

-Parses a resource file containing a UI definition and merges it with the current contents of @builder.
+Parses a resource file containing a UI definition and merges it with the current contents of builder.

 This function is useful if you need to call